 The following dates are general guidelines.
-For specific dates, consult the semester schedule, visit Enrollment Services located on the third floor of the Nolte Gateway Center, or call 307-268-2110.
+For specific dates, consult the semester schedule, visit Enrollment Services located on the third floor of the Nolte Gateway Center, or call 307-268-2323.

-- Deadline for late registration: second day of the semester. - Census day (the day that credits are assessed for financial aid recipients): 10th day of fall or spring semesters or the 5th day of summer semester. - Deadline for payment of tuition and fees: 10th day of fall or spring semesters or the 5th day of summer semester. - Last day to drop and receive a 100% tuition and per credit fees refund: 10th day of fall or spring semesters. - Last day to drop and receive a 75% tuition refund: 15th day of fall or spring semesters. - Last day to drop and receive a 50% tuition refund: 20th day of fall or spring semesters. - Last day for 100% tuition refund for summer semester is the 5th day of the semester and the last day to receive any amount of refund is the 10th day. - Deadline for withdrawal (no tuition refund and a "W" on your transcript): on the published date, usually four weeks prior to the end of the semester
+- Deadline for late registration: second day of the semester. - Census date (the day that credits are assessed for financial aid recipients): 10th day of fall or spring semesters or the 5th day of summer semester. - Deadline for payment of tuition and fees: 10th day of fall or spring semesters or the 5th day of summer semester - Automatic Withdrawal for lack of attendance or participation: The beginning of the second week of class - Last day to drop and receive a 100% tuition and per credit fees refund: 10th day of fall or spring semesters. - Last day to drop and receive a 75% tuition refund: 15th day of fall or spring semesters. - Last day to drop and receive a 50% tuition refund: 20th day of fall or spring semesters. - Last day for 100% tuition refund for summer semester is the 5th day of the semester and the last day to receive any amount of refund is the 10th day. - Deadline for withdrawal (no tuition refund and a "W" on your transcript): on the published date, usually four weeks prior to the end of the semester.

-Consult your advisor or instructor before adding or dropping classes; there may be serious academic or financial penalties for dropping a class.
+Consult your advisor or instructor before adding or dropping courses; there may be academic or financial penalties for dropping a course.
 Check with Enrollment Services and car/health insurance providers to avoid financial penalties.